GuillaumePv/data-analysis-crypto/README.md

 ```
 ├── README.md          <- The top-level README for developers using this project.
+│
+├── Makefile           <- The top-level README for developers using this project.
+│
 ├── data
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.